NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 The switch ``--save-intermediate cameras`` is helpful, as before, if desired to stop if things take too long.

-The value used for ``--heights-from-dem-weight`` may need some experimentation.
-Making it too high may result in a tight coupling to the reference DEM at the expense of self-consistency between the cameras.
-Yet making it too low may not constrain sufficiently the cameras to the ground.
+The value used for ``--heights-from-dem-uncertainty`` may need some experimentation.
+A good range is likely 2 - 10 meters.
+Making it very small may result in a tight coupling to the reference DEM at the expense of self-consistency between the cameras.
+Yet making it too high may not constrain sufficiently the cameras to the ground.
+See also :numref:`heights_from_dem`.

 .. _sfs_registration_validation: